Military Frontier: Legacy

-Many Serbs emigrated to the north toward the southern regions of Hungary during the period when the territory of Serbia was largely under Ottoman rule.
+Many Serbs emigrated northwards into the southern regions of Hungary during the period when the territory of Serbia was largely under Ottoman rule.
 In order to attract Serbs into Hungary, emperor Leopold I decreed that they would be allowed to elect their own ruler, or Vojvoda, from which the name Vojvodina derives.
 In 1690, about 30,000 to 70,000 Serbs settled eastern Slavonia, Bačka and Banat in what became known as the Great Serbian Migrations.
 Later the Habsburgs did not allow Serbs to elect their own vojvoda; they incorporated the region into the military frontiers of eastern Slavonia and the Banat.
 However, the strong Serb presence in the region resulted in Vojvodina serving as the cradle of the Serbian renaissance during the 19th century.

 From October 1990, eight months before Croatia declared independence (June 25, 1991) from Yugoslavia, the Serbs who lived in the region of the former Military Frontier (Vojna Krajina) started an insurrection and adopted the name (Krajina) for their unrecognised Republic of Serbian Krajina.
-The occupied territory was virtually identical to the Military Frontier's territory, however also including some territories that were never a part of former Military Frontier, such as northern Dalmatia with town of Knin.
+The occupied territory was largely identical to that of the Military Frontier, however also including some territories that were never a part of former Military Frontier, such as northern Dalmatia with town of Knin.
 Other territories that had constituted the Military Frontier remained under control of Republic of Croatia.
-Croatian forces regained control over Serb occupied territories after Operation Storm in 1995 (see the Croatian War of Independence for more information).
+Croatian forces regained control over Serb occupied territories after Operation Storm in 1995.